 We arrived back to our hotel late afternoon.
 It was New Year’s Eve and we would have just one more day in Oman.
 The hotel organized a huge party but it’s nothing compared to cities like Sydney or New York.
 Our 10 days in Oman was almost coming to an end.
 It was our fourth Middle East country after Kuwait, United Arab Emirates, Bahrain and Qatar.
 The next year we would make a two week road trip in Jordan.
 Muscat is a pleasant city for a day or two but I do suggest getting out into the rest of Oman if you have more days.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Muscat too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery MuscatCheck the gallery for more photos taken during this trip.
+Gallery MuscatClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.